isomerpages/govtech-stp/_vtl-land/Frequently Asked Questions.md

 No, visitors must keep their mobile devices and the Bluetooth function switched on at all times while in Singapore.

-#### 8. I paid a S$50 deposit when I rented my TraceTogether token before 1 Jan 2022.
-Do I need to return my token, and how will I be refunded my deposit?

-You do not need to return your token.

-If you paid for your deposit by cash please bring your passport to the Singapore Visitor Centre at Orchard Gateway to claim your deposit between 1 Jan and 31 Jan 2022. <b>Cash deposits not claimed by 31 Jan 2022, 2359hrs, will be forfeited</b>.

-If you paid for your deposit via credit card, the S$50 deposit will automatically be refunded to the credit card that was used to pay for the deposit, by the end of February 2022.

-More details can be found <a href="/health/tt-for-travellers#token-return" target="_blank">here</a>.

 ---